-- To familiarize yourself with all applicable laws, the risks inherent in the sport, and the proper use of equipment. - To know the waterways where you will be skiing or riding.
-Do not ski or ride in shallow water, near shore, docks, pilings, swimmers, or other watercraft. - To always have a person other than the boat driver as an observer and agree on hand signals before starting. - To always wear a U.S. Coast Guard type III (PFD) vest. - To read your Owner's Manual and inspect your equipment prior to use. - To ski or ride within your limits.
-Always ski or ride in control and at speeds appropriate for your ability. - To always turn ignition off when anyone is near a watercraft power drive unit. - To never operate watercraft, ski or ride under the influence of alcohol or drugs. - Carbon monoxide (CO) poisoning from engine exhaust may cause injury or death. - Never "Platform Drag" or touch a swim platform while the engine is running.
+- ALWAYS familiarize yourself with all applicable laws, the risks inherent in the sport, and the proper use of equipment. - ALWAYS know the waterways where you will be skiing or riding.
+Do not ski or ride in shallow water, near shore, docks, pilings, swimmers, or other watercraft. - ALWAYS s have a person other than the boat driver as an observer and agree on hand signals before starting. - ALWAYS wear a U.S. Coast Guard type III (PFD) vest. - ALWAYS read your Owner's Manual and inspect your equipment prior to use. - ALWAYS ski or ride within your limits.
+Always ski or ride in control and at speeds appropriate for your ability. - ALWAYS turn ignition off when anyone is near a watercraft power drive unit. - NEVER operate watercraft, ski or ride under the influence of alchol or drugs. - NEVER "Platform Drag" or touch a swim platform while the engine is running.